derek-baker/docker-cheat-sheet/README.md

 # HELPFUL DOCKER COMMANDS

-- NOTE: We're going to name containers using your username, because using names is easier than using ID's, but we need to avoid naming conflicts.
+- NOTE: We're going to name containers using your username, because using names is easier than using ID's, but we'll need to avoid naming conflicts.

 - OTHER NOTE: We assume your environment already contains the image ```sg2```, and also that the specified image has a tag at ```1.0```.